hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

 Main files:

-- `zeroD_main.m`: defines operating conditions, runs the simulation, and plots the results
+- `zeroD_main.m`: defines operating conditions, runs the simulation, plots the results, and exports the calculated data
 - `zeroD_electrochemical_equations.m`: solves the electrochemical equations at each time step
 - `solve_theta_diffusion_all.m`: solves radial Li and Na diffusion in the particles